 - Holds a currently valid certificate from the Educational Commission for Foreign Medical Graduates prior to appointment.

-- Personal statement
+- Personal statement.

-- Medical school transcript(s)
+- Medical school transcript(s).

-- ECFMG certification (as applicable)
+- ECFMG certification (if applicable).